mathan-ponraj/Car_Price_Prediction_Model_With_Bussiness_Insights/README.md

 ---

-## ✅ Results
+## ✅ Outcome

-- Highest important features: `present_price`, `car_age`
+- Built a robust car price prediction model with explainability.
-- SHAP helped explain why the model predicted ₹2.9L instead of ₹3.8L
+- Gained insights into factors that influence car pricing.
-- Dashboard shows clear insights for business decision-making
+- Delivered a business-friendly dashboard using Power BI.

 ---

 ## 🤝 Let's Connect!
 Open to Data Analyst / ML Intern opportunities.